Q1: When does the season start? What are the fees and what is included?

 Answer: There are 3 (usually) well maintained port-o-johns near the big red barn.
 We recommend you take your children there before we start practice.
 You can drive up the hill to get to them.

 Q11: What should my child eat or not eat before and after a practice/meet?

 Answer: There are many different philosophies on pre-competition nutrition.
 However a good basic rule of thumb is to only eat foods that easily digest before a practice or competition.
 Examples include fruits, an egg, and oatmeal.
 Avoid foods with high fat levels before a competition.

 Within a half hour to hour after a practice or meet, simple sugars, such as those in fruits, bagels, etc. are recommended.
 Antioxidants are good too.
 This will help your athletes replenish their fuel sources quickly and decrease muscle fatigue.

 Q12: What type of shoes should my child wear?
 Also should we purchase spikes shoes?
 If so, what kind?

-We recommend to speak with the coaches if you believe spikes may benefit your child before purchasing them.
-In addition, the coach will speak with athletes and parents if we believe that an athlete will benefit from having spikes.
+We recommend speaking with the coaches if you believe spikes may benefit your child before purchasing them for meets.
+In addition, the coaches will speak with athletes and parents if we believe that an athlete will benefit from having spikes.
 Spikes are not needed at practice.

 Q13: What are the XC meets like?
 What are the age groups & what are the distances?
 Does my child have to run in them?

-Answer: Races are held on Sundays and usually in order of ascending age group.
+Answer: Races are held on Sundays beginning the 3rd week of September.
+The meet schedule is usually order of ascending age group and will be posted on the “Meet Schedule” tab.
 Age groups are determined according to your child’s age as of December 31 of the current calendar year, not the age on race day.

 • 1Km – 6 & Under